Constitution Day: Final Draft of the Constitution signed

 The Preamble to the Constitution: How Do You Make a More Perfect Union?

 With the signing of the Treaty of Paris in 1783, the U.S. firmly established itself as an independent nation.
-Six years later, in 1789, George Washington was elected the first President, initiating the form of government, based on the Constitution, that we recognize today.
+In 1789, George Washington was elected the first President, initiating the form of government, based on the Constitution, that we recognize today.